-In this shoemaking post, I will explain to you why the shoe basic pattern is important in shoemaking, what is basic shoe pattern and what types of basic pattern exist in shoemaking.
-I dedicate a lot of time to the explanation about the basic pattern in each of my shoe making course and basic pattern is the primery shoe pattern in making of shoes.
+In this shoemaking post, I will explain to you why a shoe basic pattern is important in shoemaking, what is basic shoe pattern and what types of basic patterns exist in shoemaking.
+I focus a lot on shoe pattern makng in each of my shoe making course and basic pattern is the primery shoe pattern in making of shoes.

 Now, let’s start from the beginning.

-You have one shoe last and, of course, you want to make different shoe models using the same last.
+You have one shoe last and, of course, you want to make different shoe models using the same shoe last.

-What you do is, you attach the masking tape and design your shoes on it, then you check it if you made your masking tape shoe pattern correct.
-When you want to make a new shoe model on this last (as it should be), you do it all over again and then check your masking tape shoe pattern.
+When you want to make a new shoe model on this last (as it should be), you do it all over again and then check your masking tape pattern again.

-So, each time when you are making a new shoe pattern, you waste valuable time to check your masking tape pattern until you get it right.
+So, each time, when you are making a new shoe design, you waste valuable time to check your masking tape pattern until you get it right.

 Make your basic shoe pattern to work smart

 Now I want to ask you, why you should spend your time and efforts on the same shoemaking process if you can work smart instead?